-Your doctor will help you identify the things that make your symptoms worse.
+Your provider will help you identify the things that make your symptoms worse.
 These are called triggers.
+Triggers vary from person to person.
 Avoiding your triggers may help you prevent or reduce flare-ups.

-Triggers vary from person to person.
 Other triggers may include wind, hot baths, cold weather, specific skin products, exercise, or other factors.

 Habif TP.
 Acne, rosacea, and related disorders.
 In: Habif TP, ed.
 Clinical Dermatology.
-5th ed.
-Philadelphia, Pa: Mosby Elsevier; 2009:chap 7.
+6th ed.
+St Louis, MO: Elsevier Saunders; 2016:chap 7.

-Review Date: 10/22/2011
+Review Date: 8/26/2017

-Reviewed By: Linda J. Vorvick, MD, Medical Director, MEDEX Northwest Division of Physician Assistant Studies, University of Washington, School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Reviewed By: Linda J. Vorvick, MD, Clinical Associate Professor, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
+Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.